 17. Keep these rolled discs covered loosely for 10 minutes.

-18. Carefully remove the baking tray from the oven with oven mittens.
+18. Carefully remove the baking tray from the oven with mittens.
 Sprinkle some flour and place the rolled discs in the tray.
-Use oven mittens when removing and placing the baking tray from the oven.

 19. Place the tray back in the oven.
 Bake at 230 degrees C for 7 to 10 minutes.
 Mine took 7 minutes to cook and 1 minute to brown.
 Heat both the top and bottom heating rods of the oven.

-If using a convection oven, then preheat as well as bake at 200 or 210 degrees Celsius (392 to 410 degrees Fahrenheit).
-Note that the baking time will vary from oven to oven.
-Look at those puffed up pita bread.
-Don’t they look good?
+If using a convection oven, then preheat as well as bake at 200 or 210 degrees C (392 to 410 degrees F).

-20. The pita bread will nicely puff up in the oven.
+20. The Pita Bread will nicely puff up in the oven.
 Once they are puffed up and have a pale golden color, remove the tray.
-With a spatula remove the pita bread and place on a wired rack.

 21. Heat a cast iron skillet or a frying pan on medium-high flame.
 Sprinkle some flour on the pan and it should get browned.
 This means that the pan is hot.